MartinNuAr/learning_php/README.md

 4. __Calculating the Fibonacci sequence__

     In this program, I implement a loop to print the Fibonacci sequence without going over 200.

+5. __Sort an array of objects__

+    This program uses anonymous and predefined functions to sort an array of objects consisting of first names and last name from people.
+The properties are encapsulated, so I had to use the getters.